 Vice President of Human Resources

-Zehorit holds an M.Sc. in Organizational Behavior from Tel Aviv University and a B.A. in Psychology from Bar Ilan University
+Zehorit holds a Master of Science (M.S.) in Organizational Behavior and Management from Tel Aviv University and a Bachelor of Arts (B.A.) in Psychology from Bar-Ilan University.

 General Counsel